 - Approximate their age by looking at their teeth: We are not talking about evaluating their dental health here- that definitely requires an experienced veterinarian.
 However, by observing how many adult teeth an alpaca has, you can estimate their age.
 Unfortunately, it is very challenging to do this in individuals who are over 5 years of age, but this can be a useful tool for younger alpacas.
 If you have never aged an alpaca in this way before, there are plenty of resources online that show how to do this, or you can work with your veterinarian and have them show you how.
 They may be better able to guess the age of an alpaca who has all their adult teeth by looking at how long or worn they are.
 Having a general idea of their age can be very helpful when considering their needs.
 When examining an alpaca’s teeth, never put your hand inside an alpaca’s mouth as they have very sharp teeth that can seriously injure a finger.

 If you have not already done so, work with your veterinarian to determine appropriate incoming testing protocols for new alpacas you welcome to your sanctuary.
 While individuals showing signs of concern may require additional diagnostics, there may be certain tests your veterinarian recommends for all incoming alpacas.
 At a minimum, all new residents should have a fecal sample submitted to check for internal parasites.
-Your veterinarian will be able to recommend deworming treatments based on the fecal results.
+Your veterinarian will be able to recommend The act of medicating an animal to reduce or eliminate internal parasites, either prophylactically or in response to illness. treatments based on the fecal results.
 Be sure to submit another fecal sample 10-14 days after any deworming treatment to evaluate its effectiveness.
 In order to help prevent the ever-increasing resistance to available deworming medications, it’s important to only use dewormers when necessary and to work closely with your veterinarian if resistance to certain dewormers seems to be an issue.
 It’s important to note that E. macusaniensis is an especially long-incubating internal parasite that affects camelids, so it’s best to conduct a re-test fecal exam towards the end of quarantine to ensure that the individual isn’t infected.
 This will also give you another opportunity to confirm you won’t be spreading barber pole worm to your existing herd.

 Your veterinarian may recommend other testing based on the specifics of your region.
 Certain disease confirmations may require an official report to your local government- if testing for screening purposes only, you may want to have a conversation with your veterinarian about what a positive result would mean for the individual and the sanctuary.